cmput402/cmput402.github.io/content/individual/testing-theory.md

 this something you would use again?
 Did it help you think about the domain?

-(For concrete test cases, pseudocode is okay.)
+(For concrete test cases, please write in pseudocode.)

 *Hint: Note that this question does not have a single correct answer.
 The goal is for you to think about criteria that make sense to partition